GarmageNet: A Multimodal Generative Framework for Sewing Pattern Design and Generic Garment Modeling: Related Work

-\textit{Scanning-Based Datasets}~\cite{bhatnagar2019multi, lin2023leveraging, pons2017clothcap, tiwari2020sizer, wang20244d, zhang2017detailed, antic2024close, ho2023learning, ma2020learning, xu2023clothpose} capture realistic garment appearances and shapes; however, isolating semantically meaningful parts from the raw scans remains a labor-intensive process, heavily reliant on manual efforts.
+They capture the geometry and appearance of clothed humans using multi-view RGB rigs, RGB-D sensors, or structured light \cite{pons2017clothcap,xiang2020monoclothcap,zhang2017detailed,lin2023leveraging}.
+Pipelines reconstruct per-frame surfaces via multi-view stereo or volumetric fusion \cite{pons2017clothcap,zhang2017detailed}, then non-rigidly register a common topology (e.g., SMPL~\cite{loper2015smpl} or garment/body templates~\cite{xiu2023econ}) to obtain temporally consistent meshes and UV textures \cite{bhatnagar2019multi,tiwari2020sizer,ma2020learning,wang20244d,lin2023leveraging}.
+While these datasets excel at capturing realistic drape, wrinkles, and dynamics, isolating semantically meaningful parts from the raw scans remains a labor-intensive process, heavily reliant on manual efforts.
 As a result, these datasets typically lack sewing patterns that match the garment assets.
 Additionally, they are mostly derived from existing commercial garment asset libraries, limiting their scale and design diversity.